Natherex/Antymology/README.md

 ### UI
  Currently consists of a fly camera, and a camera-controlled map editor and a basic GUI that displays how many nest blocks have been placed.

-## Requirements
-.
- - All project documentation should be provided via a Readme.md file found in your repo.
-Write it as if I was an employer who wanted to see a portfolio of your work.
-By that I mean write it as if I have no idea what the project is.
-Describe it in detail.
-Include images/gifs.